MarkNahabedian/PanelCutting.jl/docs/src/box_example.md

 ## Defining a box

 A box is first specified by its outside dimensions.
+The `Unitful` package (and optionally `UnitfulUS`) are used so we can specify units for the box dimensions.

 ```@docs
 Box